Reaching Others University at Buffalo - The State University of New York

 Researcher Spotlight

-Our faculty have garnered international recognition for innovative research throughout our discipline.
+Our faculty members have garnered international recognition for innovative research throughout our discipline.
 They’re also superb teachers, dedicated to mentoring the next generation of researchers to improve medical care and human health across the globe.

 Fraser J. Sim, PhD, studies the molecular mechanisms controlling stem and progenitor cell fate in the human brain.
 His lab seeks to develop novel drug- and cell-based therapies for repair and regeneration in demyelinating diseases, such as multiple sclerosis.